Payday Loan Limits in California: Max Amounts & Fees

 California Payday lenders can charge a maximum fee of 15 percent of the loan amount.

 California law places strict limits on the types of charges payday lenders can collect from borrowers.
 Licensed payday lenders cannot legally add extra interest charges beyond the permitted fee structure.
-The state allows a maximum fee of 15 percent of the loan amount, and that fee already represents the lender’s total allowed profit on the transaction.
+California law allows licensed payday lenders to charge a maximum fee of 15 percent of the loan amount.
+This fee must be clearly disclosed before the loan agreement is finalized.

 California regulations also prohibit hidden processing fees that are not clearly disclosed in the loan agreement.
 All loan costs must be provided to the borrower in writing before the loan is finalized.
 This rule helps consumers understand the exact repayment amount and prevents surprise charges after receiving the loan.